 Imagining Lyme – A Visual Exploration of Lyme’s Preserves

-The Lyme Land Trust is excited to announce the Photos of Distinction for the Spring 2022 session of Imagining Lyme.
-We wish to thank all of the talented photographers who submitted work to our showcase gallery.
-This is not a contest but rather a place to share your favorite photos of nature in Lyme.
-The judges choose three photos of distinction that stand out to them and explain why.
-Here is the list of those photos with judges’ comments in italics.
+The Lyme Land Trust is pleased to announce the Photos of Distinction for the Winter 2023 session of Imagining Lyme.
+We were delighted to see the many gorgeous photographs that are now displayed in our showcase gallery.
+This is a place to share your favorite photos of nature in Lyme.
+The judges have chosen three photos that stood out to them.
+Here is the list of the those photos with judges’ comments.

-Visit our webpage imagininglyme.org to submit your photos and to view the showcase galleries.
-The deadline for summer photos is September 30, 2022.
+Visit our webpage imagininglyme.org to submit your and to view the showcase galleries.
+The next deadline for photos is June 30, 2023.